Trials & Tribulations: Running Pegasus Again

 “This award goes to the Pegasus Team after all their efforts in bringing the iconic double Norton back to life once more” said Keith

-Consequently, Keith Lee presented us with a copy of the John Stein’s coffee table tome “Motorcycle Drag Racing: A History” which was kindly donated by John himself for this award.
+Consequently, Keith Lee presented us with a copy of John Stein’s excellent coffee table tome “Motorcycle Drag Racing: A History” which was kindly donated by John himself for this award.
 As Graham had helped considerably with this project, Derek and Ian decided he should be the rightful recipient.